Julow/Unexpected-Keyboard/doc/Custom-layouts.md

         </row>
     </keyboard>

-### Keyboard metadata
+## Keyboard metadata
 The `<keyboard>`...`</keyboard>` pair follows the declaration tag and encloses the whole keyboard.
 The following properties may be used (The first two appear in the example above):
 * `name`: The name of the keyboard.
 The name you specify will appear in the Settings menu.
 If not present, the layout will just appear as “Custom layout”.
 * `script`: The (main) writing system that the keyboard supports.
 The possible values are `arabic`, `armenian`, `bengali`, `cyrillic`, `devanagari`, `gujarati`, `hangul`, `hebrew`, `latin`, `persian`, `shavian`, and `urdu`.
 Defaults to `latin`.
 * `numpad_script`: The script to use for the numpad.
 This is useful for scripts where a different, non-ASCII set of numerals is used, like Devanagari and Arabic.
 Defaults to the same as `script`.
 * `bottom_row`: Whether or not to show the common bottom row.
 It accepts `true` or `false`, and defaults to `true`.
 If your custom layout defines a bottom row, you should specify `bottom_row=false` to disable the built-in bottom row.

-### Modmap
+## Modmap

-The `<modmap>` tag encloses custom mappings for the Shift and Fn key’s behavior.
+The `<modmap>`...`</modmap>` pair encloses custom mappings for modifier keys.

-Each entry contains two mandatory properties: `a` for the base character before the modifier is applied, and `b` for the modified character.

-For example, to make the `I` key behave as in Turkish:
+A modmap can contain the following tags, each of which must have an `a` and a `b` property:
+* `<shift a="`...`" b="`...`" />` —This says that, if the Shift modifier is on (or the user made an anti-clockwise gesture on a key), and if the key would normally generate the "a" sequence, it must instead generate the  "b" sequence.
+* `<fn a="`...`" b="`...`" />` —This says that, if the Fn modifier is on (or the user made a round-trip gesture on a key), and if the key would normally generate the "a" sequence, it must instead generate the  "b" sequence.

+There can be as many of these tags inside `<modmap>` as needed.

+### Example
+Turkish keyboards use the Latin alphabet, but when "i" is shifted, it should produce "İ".
+This is achieved with the following modmap:

     <modmap>
         <shift a="i" b="İ" />
     </modmap>

-There can be as many of these tags inside `<modmap>` as needed.

-Shift and Fn modmaps also affect the clockwise circle and the roundtrip gestures.

-### Row
+## Row

 The `<row>` tag encloses one row on the keyboard.
 It requires no properties, and supports the following: